nicolas-van/egm96-universal/README.md

 This library is automatically tested by CI on [the reference implementation in Fortran](https://earth-info.nga.mil/GandG/wgs84/gravitymod/egm96/binary/binarygeoid.html).

-Works both in the browser and node.js.
+Works both in the browser and node.js, you can test the result on [the demo page](https://nicolas-van.github.io/egm96-universal/).

 ## Usage